vercel/swr-site/pages/docs/cache.en-US.md

 ## Cache Provider

-A cache provider is Map-like object which matches the following TypeScript definition (you can import it from `swr`):
+A cache provider is Map-like object which matches the following TypeScript definition (which can be imported from `swr`):

 ```typescript
 interface Cache<Data> {